-Certain medications are considered the standard of care for breast cancer; however, Norris Cotton Cancer Center clinical trials may be available for interested patients who meet certain criteria.
+Certain medications are considered the standard of care for breast cancer; however, Dartmouth Cancer Center clinical trials may be available for interested patients who meet certain criteria.
 Your medical oncologist discusses your treatment options and plan of care.

 Some types of breast cancer are fed by hormones in your body.
 Hormone therapy is a pill or injection which reduces estrogen levels in the body or blocks the action of estrogen on breast cancer cells.
 This is a common therapy used after surgery and sometimes after chemotherapy.
 Hormone therapy significantly reduces the chance of breast cancer recurrence.
 Your medical oncologist considers the need for hormone therapy based on the analysis of your tumor cells.